 Artistic Director & Conductor

-One of the highlights of the recently completed 44th summer season of Sunriver Music Festival was ‘The Maestro in Action,’ experiencing the two final candidates for Artistic Director, Kelly Kuo and Brett Mitchell, conduct the Festival Orchestra.
+One of the highlights of 2021's 44th summer season of Sunriver Music Festival was ‘The Maestro in Action,’ experiencing the two final candidates for Artistic Director, Kelly Kuo and Brett Mitchell, conduct the Festival Orchestra.
 Concert attendees and musicians were invited to share comments and evaluations after hearing these talented leaders perform.

 "This wasn't a competition," explains Executive Director Meagan Iverson.
 "It was an extraordinary opportunity to see two acclaimed conductors shine and for everyone to be involved in the selection process."